click2install/xumacoin/README.md

 CActiveMasternode::Dseep()  - Error: masternode is not in a running status
 ```

-If you see the error above, go back to your wallet and click the “Start” button again for the masternode you want to start.
+If you see the error above, go back to your wallet and start your masternode again.
 In the VPS log output you should then see:

 ```
 CActiveMasternode::EnableHotColdMasterNode() — Enabled!
 You may shut down the cold daemon.